 Does SSNT Produce Much Cash Relative To Its Debt?

-SSNT has built up its total debt levels in the last twelve months, from US$792.2k to US$2.0m – this includes both the current and long-term debt.
-With this increase in debt, the current cash and short-term investment levels stands at US$1.2m for investing into the business.
-On top of this, SSNT has generated cash from operations of US$1.3m during the same period of time, leading to an operating cash to total debt ratio of 65.7%, signalling that SSNT’s current level of operating cash is high enough to cover debt.
-This ratio can also be interpreted as a measure of efficiency for unprofitable companies as traditional metrics such as return on asset (ROA) requires positive earnings.
-In SSNT’s case, it is able to generate 0.66x cash from its debt capital.
+Over the past year, SSNT has ramped up its debt from US$688k to US$1.8m – this includes long-term debt.
+With this growth in debt, SSNT’s cash and short-term investments stands at US$1.8m to keep the business going.
+On top of this, SSNT has generated US$1.9m in operating cash flow in the last twelve months, leading to an operating cash to total debt ratio of 105%, signalling that SSNT’s current level of operating cash is high enough to cover debt.

-With a debt-to-equity ratio of 45.7%, SSNT can be considered as an above-average leveraged company.
-This is not unusual for small-caps as debt tends to be a cheaper and faster source of funding for some businesses.
-Though, since SSNT is currently unprofitable, sustainability of its current state of operations becomes a concern.
+With debt reaching 41% of equity, SSNT may be thought of as relatively highly levered.
+This is a bit unusual for a small-cap stock, since they generally have a harder time borrowing than large more established companies.
+Though, since SSNT is currently loss-making, sustainability of its current state of operations becomes a concern.
 Maintaining a high level of debt, while revenues are still below costs, can be dangerous as liquidity tends to dry up in unexpected downturns.